boldlink/terraform-aws-s3/README.md

 - In response to a recent AWS S3 update, this module now includes ownership control, allowing users to specify ownership types.
 The default is `ObjectWriter`
 - Encryption is enabled by default, allowing users to utilize existing AWS Customer Master Keys (CMKs) or create new ones using the module.
 Additionally, it supports Server-Side Encryption (SSE).
 - It includes support for S3 bucket notifications, enabling users to set up event-driven workflows.
-- Versioning is enabled by default, providing automatic version control.
+- Supports versioning which is in this module disabled by default, providing automatic version control.

 Examples available [here](./examples)